groue/GRMustache/Guides/rendering_objects.md

 - (NSString *)renderForMustacheTag:(GRMustacheTag *)tag context:(GRMustacheContext *)context HTMLSafe:(BOOL *)HTMLSafe error:(NSError **)error
 {
-    // Extract the "Movie.mustache" partial from the original templateRepository:
+    // Extract the "Movie.mustache" partial:
-    GRMustacheTemplate *partial = [tag.templateRepository templateNamed:@"Movie" error:NULL];
+    GRMustacheTemplate *partial = [GRMustacheTemplate templateFromResource:@"Movie" bundle:nil error:NULL];

     // Add self to the top of the context stack, so that the partial
     // can access our keys:
     context = [context contextByAddingObject:self];

-    // Return the rendering of the partial return [partial renderContentWithContext:context HTMLSafe:HTMLSafe error:error];
+    // Return the rendering of the partial: return [partial renderContentWithContext:context HTMLSafe:HTMLSafe error:error];
 }